lekxy246/Beginner_sql_Pbi_project/README.md

 # Beginner_sql_Pbi_project

 ## overview
-This analyzes pizza sales to uncover trends in sales timing, product popularity, revenue, and pricing.
+This analyzes pizza data to uncover trends in sales timing, product popularity, revenue, and pricing.
 It identifies peak hours, top-selling pizzas, and pricing challenges, offering actionable recommendations like targeted discounts, combo deals, and product bundling to boost sales and efficiency.

 ## Business Questions